heades/blog/markdown/2022-09-10-What-is-a-movement.md

 I'm currently studying the best way to design and develop remote-training tools for athletic training.
-The first question I asked myself is what are the similarities of training protocols across sports and fitness training.
+The first question I asked myself is what are the similarities of training protocols across sports and fitness training?
 Surprisingly, they all use the same basic concepts!

 In this post I'm going to lay out an abstract characterization of the